Skip to main content

 • Azure Firewall: Azure Firewall is deployed to securely manage and control outbound traffic from the classic compute plane.
 It provides centralized logging, monitoring, and policy enforcement while maintaining compliance with organizational security standards.

-• To add packages to classic compute or serverless compute, set up a private repository for scanned packages or update firewall rules/network policies to specified domains.
+• To add packages (such as from PyPi or Cran) to classic compute or serverless compute, set up a private repository for scanned packages or update firewall rules/network policies to specified domains.
+See Network Egress Configuration for more information on configuring SRA for package installation.

 • Hub-and-Spoke Network Topology: The architecture employs a hub-and-spoke model: